How Can Hair Analysis Help You Decode Your Health?

 How Often Should I Recheck My Mineral Levels?

-I recommend rechecking your levels with a hair analysis test with the same lab every three months while working to improve any mineral deficiencies or mineral excesses.
+I generally recommend rechecking your levels with a hair analysis test with the same lab every three months while working to improve any mineral deficiencies or mineral excesses.

 Some people’s hair grows relatively fast while other people’s hair grows slowly.
 In either case, three months is an adequate amount of time to see a difference in any dietary or supplement changes made after the first HTMA test.
 By consistently applying an informed approach to hair analysis tests, one can achieve mineral balance and start to feel better.